John Coltrane: Study of world music

 Coltrane's spiritual journey was interwoven with his investigation of world music.
 He believed in not only a universal musical structure that transcended ethnic distinctions, but also being able to harness the mystical language of music itself.
 His study of Indian music led him to believe that certain sounds and scales could "produce specific emotional meanings."
 According to Coltrane, the goal of a musician was to understand these forces, control them, and elicit a response from the audience.
 He said, "I would like to bring to people something like happiness.
 I would like to discover a method so that if I want it to rain, it will start right away to rain.
 If one of my friends is ill, I'd like to play a certain song and he will be cured; when he'd be broke, I'd bring out a different song and immediately he'd receive all the money he needed."

 Veneration

-After Coltrane's death, a congregation called the Yardbird Temple in San Francisco began worshiping him as God incarnate.
+After Coltrane's death, a congregation called the Yardbird Temple in San Francisco began worshipping him as God incarnate.
 The group was named after Charlie "Yardbird" Parker, whom they equated to John the Baptist.
 The congregation became affiliated with the African Orthodox Church; this involved changing Coltrane's status from a god to a saint.
 The resultant St. John Coltrane African Orthodox Church, San Francisco, is the only African Orthodox church that incorporates Coltrane's music and his lyrics as prayers in its liturgy.

 Rev. F. W. King, describing the African Orthodox Church of Saint John Coltrane, said "We are Coltrane-conscious...God dwells in the musical majesty of his sounds."